-Whether you manage a business, an organization, or an institutional building like a library, school or government office, the guidelines below can help you save energy and money.
+Whether you manage a business, an organization, or an institutional building like a library, school, or government office, the guidelines below can help save energy and money.

-Developing an energy management plan for your building will provide financial savings far into the future by using less energy.
-Use the following steps as a guide to create a plan that meets your needs.
+Developing an energy management plan for your building can save energy and money now and in the future.
+Follow these steps to create a plan that meets your needs.

 - Benchmark your facility: Benchmarking is a tool that quickly measures a property's energy efficiency and identifies ways to reduce costs on electricity bills.
 To get started today, register an account with ENERGY STAR's Portfolio Manager, and review their Benchmarking Starter Kit.

 - Begin an energy management program.